Fusion rules and shrinking rules of topological orders in five dimensions: Fusion rules for the twisted term

-Thus the quantum dimension of $\mathsf{M^S}_{001}^{001,}$ is $2$.
-We can obtain all matrices $N_{\mathsf{a}}$ from table~\ref{table_fusionBBA} and then calculate the quantum dimensions of all excitations, as shown in table~\ref{table_quantumdBBA}.
-We conclude that for a non-Abelian excitation, the quantum dimension is larger than $1$.
+For a topological excitation $\mathsf{a}$, we can define a fusion coefficient matrix $N_{\mathsf{a}}$, whose element is $ \left( N_{\mathsf{a}} \right) _{\mathsf{b}\mathsf{c}}=N_{\mathsf{c}}^{\mathsf{a}\mathsf{b}}$.
+Quantum dimension $d_{\mathsf{a}}$ is defined by the greatest eigenvalue of the matrix $N_{\mathsf{a}}$.
+We can obtain all matrices $N_{\mathsf{a}}$ from the complete fusion table and then calculate the quantum dimensions of all excitations, as shown in table~\ref{table_quantumdBBA}.
+We find that \textit{the quantum dimension of an excitation equals to the normalization factor of the excitation}.
+For a non-Abelian excitation, the quantum dimension is larger than $1$.
 For an Abelian excitation, the quantum dimension is always $1$.